Bono: Writings

-Bono's memoir, Surrender: 40 Songs, One Story, was released on 1 November 2022.
-He promoted it with a 14-city book tour across North America and Europe called "Stories of Surrender" that started on 2 November.
+Bono's memoir, Surrender: 40 Songs, One Story, was released on 1 November 2022, and was promoted with a book tour called "Stories of Surrender".
 The book debuted at number two on The New York Times nonfiction best-seller list for the week ending 5 November 2022.
+For his work narrating the audiobook version of Surrender, Bono won the Audiobook of the Year honour at the 2024 Audie Awards.
+An abridged and updated version of the book with a new introduction was released in paperback under the title Bono: Stories of Surrender, as a tie-in to the Apple TV+ film of the same name released in May 2025.